 Evaluate Your Storage Space

 Cleaning supplies don't always have to go under a sink.
-You may find that a garage, linen closet, behind a door, or a hallway closet works best for you.
+You may find that a garage, linen closet, behind a door, or hallway closet works best for you.
 One rule you should always follow is that no cleaning products should be stored where young children, pets, or vulnerable adults can reach them.
 It's also always a good idea to get cleaning products off the floor.

 Never store cleaning supplies near open flames or hot pipes.
 Cleaning supplies should always be stored in areas that are dry and temperature-controlled.